History of Suresnes: World War I

 U.S. President Woodrow Wilson and First Lady Edith Wilson dedicating the American Cemetery.

 In 1917, the United States entered the war.
 On September 28, the prefecture informed the mayor that the American authorities were looking for land west of Paris to create a cemetery for their fallen soldiers.
-The municipality offered them 3,600 m2 of the Tertre and Terres blanches communal property free of charge “for the burial of American soldiers who died for France.”
-On June 29, 1918, the cemetery's surface area was increased to 8,300 m2, then to 12,497 m2 on March 14, 1919.
+The municipality offered them 3,600 m2 of the Tertre and Terres blanches communal property free of charge "for the burial of American soldiers who died for France".
+On June 29, 1918, the cemetery's surface area was increased to 8,300 m2, and on March 14, 1919, to 12,497 m2.
 On May 30, 1919, the cemetery was officially inaugurated in the presence of U.S. President Woodrow Wilson, General Pershing, and Marshal Foch.
 A chapel with a peristyle of Doric columns was added in 1931-1932, designed by William and Geoffroy Plath.
 On either side of the central building, two pavilions are dedicated to each of the world wars.
 A mosaic fresco by Barry Faulkner, entitled La Paix, is preserved here.
 The cemetery contains the graves of 1,541 soldiers from the Great War and 24 from the Second World War.
 Bodies are buried vertically to save space.
 Every year on Memorial Day (May 30), a ceremony is held here in the presence of French and American authorities.

 View of the cemetery, with the chapel erected in the early 1930s.

-Faced with the development of aviation, and therefore the risk of bombing, a commission comprising a town councilor, three property owners, two contractors, a fire brigade non-commissioned officer, and a brigadier from the police station was set up on February 9, 1918, to search for “buildings, cellars, basements, and other places suitable for use as shelters.”
-Eighty buildings were selected to accommodate 4,420 people, but this was still not enough and led the mayor to seek authorization from the railway company to use the tunnel on the Moulineaux line (also mobilized as a shelter in 1940).
+Faced with the development of aviation, and therefore the risk of bombing, a commission comprising a town councilor, three property owners, two contractors, a fire brigade non-commissioned officer, and a brigadier from the police station was set up on February 9, 1918, to search for "buildings, cellars, basements, and other places suitable for use as shelters".
+Eighty buildings were selected to accommodate 4,420 people, but this was still not enough, prompting the mayor to seek authorization from the railway company to use the tunnel on the Moulineaux line (also mobilized as a shelter in 1940).
 While the basements of the Jean-Macé school were large and solid enough to shelter all its pupils, those from other schools had to find other shelters.
 On April 28, 1918, it was decided to install a siren in the bell tower of the town hall to warn Suresnois of any danger.
 The siren was useless, however, as no bombs hit the town.

 Monument to the dead of the First World War in the fort.
 There is also a military square of soldiers in the Voltaire cemetery.